PhilosoVerse/3D_House_Project/README.md

 - Why -> We are LIDAR PLANES , active in the Geospatial industy.
 We would like to use our data to launch a new branch in the insurrance business
 - When -> from 6/7/20 9am untill 20/7/20 9am
 - How -> using Pandas, Numpy, Matplotlib & other needed libaries
-- Who -> Steven Verkest (with some tips from other juniors from Becode)
+- Who -> Steven Verkest

 ### Approach